-Over the past several decades, federal laws have been created to protect certain classes of individuals from discrimination.
-These protections are codified in laws such as the Equal Pay Act, the Civil Rights Act, the Americans with Disabilities Act, and others.
+Over the past several decades, federal laws have reached to protect certain people from discrimination.
+These protections exist in laws such as the Equal Pay Act, the Civil Rights Act, the Americans with Disabilities Act, and others.

-The Equal Employment Opportunity Commission is the federal agency which enforces these various laws as it relates to employment and employment-related decisions.

-However, despite a growing interest in addressing the status of individuals with past convictions, federal law has not designated individuals with a criminal history as a protected class.
+The Equal Employment Opportunity Commission (EEOC) is the federal agency that enforces these various laws as they relate to employment and employment-related decisions.
+Despite a growing interest in addressing the status of individuals with past convictions, though, federal law has not designated individuals with a criminal history as a protected class.

-In 2012, the EEOC consolidated and replaced all its previous policy statements regarding this issue with a document titled Enforcement Guidance on the Consideration of Arrest and Conviction Records in Employment Decisions Under Title VII of the Civil Rights Act of 1964, as amended, 42 U.S.C. § 2000e et. seq.
+In 2012, the EEOC consolidated and replaced its previous policy statements with a document titled Enforcement Guidance on the Consideration of Arrest and Conviction Records in Employment Decisions Under Title VII of the Civil Rights Act of 1964, as amended, 42 U.S.C. § 2000e et. seq.

 The foundation for the EEOC’s interest in the use of criminal history background checks by employers in Part I and Part II of the 2012 Guidance, the Introduction and Background sections, the EEOC explains the history of and basis for its creation of the document.